-Turn off the exhaust fan for the ventilation hood.
-Turn off the cooking equipment under the hood.
-Clear an area under hood, to allow the installer to place a ladder (or another approved form of elevating device) that will raise the installer to a level where he can easily install or remove the Baffle Filters.
+TURN OFF THE EXHAUST FAN FOR THE HOOD.
+TURN OFF THE COOKING APPLIANCES UNDER THE HOOD.
+CLEAR AN AREA UNDER hood, to allow the installer to place a ladder (or another approved form of elevating device) that will raise the installer to a level where he can easily install or remove the Baffle Filters.